 When you do get back to the page and you feel good in your seat, practice the basic strokes for the script you’re working with.
 Don’t do a whole page, do several and then check ’em out.
 They should all look alike and touch the guidelines you’re using.
 Take notes (seriously — write them down) and then try again.
 As you move down the page, use your notes to make your strokes look more and more alike.
 What you are doing is strengthening the building blocks of your script.
 Try not to think of the letters as letters, but shapes put next to each other.
 This will help you to slow down as you’re writing and keep your movements and shapes consistent throughout your whole piece.

 3. Improving Consistency of Deposition in Marks

 You can work with this as you’re working with the basic strokes above.
 Your tool should deposit the same amount of media — ink, graphite, paint, chalk — with every stroke you’re making.
 Your pressure and (gentle!) grip on the handle should be consistent (See our article, “A Better Pen Hold for Better Calligraphy”, for tips on how to lighten your pen grip).
 This helps you control the thickness of the stroke.
 Heavier pressure makes thicker strokes; lighter pressure, thinner ones.
 To an extent, it’s up to you.
 Make a conscious choice and try for it, time after time.

 4. Better Spacing

 Study your exemplar and historical works of calligraphy so you can see how far apart letters, words, and lines of text are from each other.
+Spacing can be measured in nib widths or the width of the lowercase letter o.
 The scripts were developed this way for a reason, do your best to match what is in front of you.
+Guidelines will help you to train your eyes and hand to space the script properly.
 Once you have this down, and I mean downnnnnn, then you can play with it.
 But for now you are learning to give your script the appropriate space — negative space — to “breathe” and stand on its own.